-If you are an experienced archer, you may be a bit too spoiled for such a budget bow but with a price point around $120.00 this bow knocks the socks off any other bow in its price range and several costing significantly more.
-If you are newer to archery or just need a budget option to get out in the woods and target shoot or hunt, you won’t find better.
+If you are an experienced archer, you may be a bit too spoiled for such a budget bow, but with a price point of around $120.00, this bow knocks the socks off any other bow in its price range and several costing significantly more.
+You won’t find it better if you are newer to archery or just need a budget option to get out in the woods and target shoot or hunt.

-To get the numbers out of the way, the Samick Sage is a 62” bow with a maximum draw length of 29” and is available in draw weights from 25 to 60 pounds.
-You can expect reasonable performance from this bow at draw lengths as low as 24” but you may want to get a bow around 5 pounds heavier in draw weight to get the best performance.
+To get the numbers out of the way, the Samick Sage Takedown Recurve Bow is a 62” bow with a maximum draw length of 29” and is available in draw weights from 25 to 60 pounds.
+You can expect good performance from the Samick Sage Takedown at draw lengths as low as 24”, but you may want to get a bow around 5 pounds heavier in draw weight to get the best performance.

-All of the normal attachment points for modern bows can be found on the Sage with attachment points for sights, quiver, and a forward stabilizer if you choose to use them.
-This means you can also use this bow for bowfishing with a standard bow mounted reel.
+All of the normal attachment points for modern bows can be found on the Sage, with attachment points for sights, quivers, and a forward stabilizer if you choose to use them.
+This means you can also use this bow for bowfishing with a standard bow-mounted reel.

-The limbs of the bow are also removable which makes transporting the bow easier.
+The bow’s limbs are also removable, making transporting the bow easier.
 Removal is toolless using knob-headed screws.
-Additional limbs in different lengths and draw weights are available.
+Additional Samick Sage Bow limbs in different lengths and draw weights are available.

 Though this is considered a ‘starter bow’ for traditional archery, it hardly feels that way.
-The Samick Sage is reasonably fast and very accurate.
-Arrow speeds are in the 170fps range in a bow pulling 45lbs.
+The Samick Sage Takedown is reasonably fast and very accurate.
+Arrow speeds are in the 170fps range in a bow pulling 45 lbs.

-The Sage is plenty accurate and can be expected to put arrows in a post-it note at 40 yards with some practice.
-Shooting this against several higher priced and custom bows, accuracy was enough to keep up with the big boys.
+The Samick Sage Takedown is plenty accurate and can be expected to put arrows in a post-it note at 40 yards with some practice.
+Shooting this against several higher-priced and custom bows, accuracy was enough to keep up with the big boys.

-The fact that the Samick Sage has removable limbs is a great feature.
-You can fit this bow in a large backpack and since it only weighs 3.5lbs, you won’t feel overburdened.
-Even better, with the ability to buy extra limbs at about 50 bucks a set, you really get some versatility.
-Light limbs for practice, heavier for hunting.
+The fact that the Samick Sage Takedown has removable limbs is a great feature.
+You can fit this bow in a large backpack; since it only weighs 3.5 lbs, you won’t feel overburdened.
+Even better, with the ability to buy extra limbs at about 50 bucks a set, you really get some versatility—light limbs for practice, heavier for hunting.
 You can even get shorter limbs so your kids can practice too.

-Many Lower end bows suffer from comfort issues, especially in handle shape.
+Many lower-end bows suffer from comfort issues, especially in handle shape.
 That is not the case with the Sage.
-The bow is well balanced, comfortable, and easy to hold and shoot.
-Hand fatigue can be an issue when handles are too small or too large but the Samick really hit the “Goldilocks Zone.”
+The bow is well-balanced, comfortable, and easy to hold and shoot.
+Hand fatigue can be an issue when handles are too small or too large, but the Samick hit the “Goldilocks Zone.”

-There are plenty of better offerings on the market without a doubt but in a market that goes well into the thousands, that is to be expected.
-There are not a lot of offerings of this quality anywhere close to the hundred dollar point.
+There are plenty of better offerings on the market, but that is to be expected in a market that goes well into the thousands.
+There are not a lot of offerings of this quality anywhere close to the hundred-dollar point.
 In value for money, this is about as good as it gets.

-If you have shot a lot of bows, the first thing you will notice is that the Samick has a decent bit of hand shock and is a little loud.
-There is an audible smacking sound and string buzz.
-String silencers help with the buzz but the smack is there to stay.
+If you have shot a lot of bows, you will first notice that the Samick Sage has a decent bit of hand shock and is a little loud.
+There is an audible smacking sound and a string buzz.
+String silencers help with the buzz, but the smack is there to stay.

-Saying that a bow “stacks” means that it suddenly gets harder to pull at some point in its draw.
+Saying that a bow “stacks” means it suddenly gets harder to pull at some point in its draw.
 This can happen for a variety of reasons.
-The Sage does have a decent bit of stack but it’s just at the very end of the draw.
-Unless you are shooting a bow right at the range of your physical limits, this is not likely to be much of an issue.
+The Samick Sage Takedown has a decent stack, but it’s just at the very end of the draw.
+This is not likely to be much of an issue unless you are shooting a bow right at the range of your physical limits.

 The Samick Sage is a little larger and heavier than similar bows.
 Though only a matter of a couple of inches and a few ounces, it is worth noting.
 Part of this is the steel inserts for the takedown screws.

 Though not the best archer, I can put arrows in 2” targets at 40 yards.
-Maybe not consistently but at least regularly.
-I don’t think I have ever been as pleasantly surprised by a purchase as I was with the Samick Sage.
+Maybe not consistently, but at least regularly.
+I don’t think I have ever been as pleasantly surprised by the purchase as I was with the Samick Sage.
 The bow is accurate, fast, and easy to shoot with very little strain.
-Best of all, the Sage is so low cost for such quality!
+Best of all, the Sage is such a low cost for such quality!

 I cannot recommend the Samick Sage Takedown Recurve Bow enough.
 After getting the first one for my nephew, I had to have one.
-This is truly a tool that could be used to feed a family or just have some fun without breaking the bank.
-Go out and get one, you will be satisfied!
+This tool could be used to feed a family or have some fun without breaking the bank.
+Go out and get one; you will be satisfied!